brokkr/poca/docs/Subscriptions.rst

 metadata
 ^^^^^^^^

-With 0.9 tagging now works for vorbis comments (ogg, opus, flac amongst others) as well as id3 tags.
+With 1.1 tagging now works for m4a files as well as vorbis comments (ogg, opus, flac amongst others) and id3 tags.

-Each element under **metadata** is a field in the id3/vorbis comment header that should be overwritten or added (if there is no such field in the original metadata).
+Each element under **metadata** is a field in the id3/m4a/vorbis comment header that should be overwritten or added (if there is no such field in the original metadata).
 If you do not wish to touch the vorbis comment/id3 headers simply leave out the **metadata** element altogether.